shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 ## Putting It All Together

 From someone who lacks training in cosmology in any meaningful way, the end product works surprisingly well.
-In all fairness, most of the credit goes to our friend randomness who manages to create a sense of guided unpredictability, and our choices of color palette, transparency, shape and size all come together in harmony after various trials and errors.
+In all fairness, most of the credit goes to our friend randomness who manages to create a sense of guided unpredictability.
+Moreover, our choices of color palette, transparency, shape and size all come together in harmony after various trials and errors.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/milky_way_large.jpg" />